gnietof/Quantum/README.md

 The idea for these examples is not using Qiskit just for dealing with circuits but also, in combination with other libraries such as Numpy or SymPy

+## Hello World

+This is a very simple notebook which runs a 'hello world' circuit both in the simulator and in real hardware.

+In order to run on real hardware you need your IBM Quantum account configured in your machine.

 ## Algorithms

 ### Deustsch